Adapting to Misspecification: Computational details

-To find the nearly adaptive estimators in the class of soft thresholding estimators and hard thresholding estimators, it suffices to solve the two dimensional minimax problem in threshold $\lambda$ and scaled bias level $\tilde{b}$.
-We provide details for the claim in the main text that this two dimensional minimax problem can be easily solved in practice even though the minimax theorem does not apply to these restricted classes of estimators.
-The derivation is largely based on the following equality using moments of a truncated standard normal $X_i\mid a<X_i<b$.
-Let $\phi(x)$ and $\Phi(x)$ denote the pdf and cdf of a standard normal distribution.
-Then for any $ a < b $, we have
+To find the analytic adaptive estimators in the class of ERM estimators, soft-thresholding estimators and hard-thresholding estimators, it suffices to solve the two dimensional minimax problem in threshold $\lambda$ and scaled bias level $\tilde{b}$.
+We provide details for the claim in the main text that this two dimensional minimax problem can be easily solved even though the minimax theorem does not apply to these restricted classes of estimators.
+To simplify the computation of the analytic adaptive estimator in practice, we pre-calculate the adaptive thresholds $\lambda$ over an unequally spaced grid $\tanh([0,0.05,0.10,\dots,3])$ of correlation coefficients as explained above.
+To rapidly obtain a final estimator, for example, soft-thresholding estimator $\delta_{S,\lambda}\left(T_{O}\right)$ for a given application, we conduct a spline interpolation across $\rho^{2}$ values to tailor the threshold to the exact parameter values desired.
+For example, we obtain $\delta_{S,\lambda}\left(T_{O}\right)$ firstly based on spline interpolation at $\rho^{2}=(-0.524)^{2}$ to obtain the threshold $\lambda$, and then with the observed test statistic $T_{O}$.